MuhamadShareef/GitHub-Portfolio/README.md

 UNION ALL
 -- Repeat for all remaining tables

-Additional Steps in Data Cleaning and Preparation
+**Additional Steps in Data Cleaning and Preparation**
 Reference: 02- Data Exploration.sql

-Checked the data types of all columns: Ensured that column data types are consistent and align with the expected schema to avoid errors during merging or analysis.
+**Checked the data types of all columns:** Ensured that column data types are consistent and align with the expected schema to avoid errors during merging or analysis.
 Counted NULL values for each column in the table: Identified missing data in each column to evaluate its impact on analysis and decide on appropriate handling methods.
-Removed rows with NULL values in key columns: Deleted rows with missing values in essential columns, such as ride_id or start_station_id, to maintain the integrity and reliability of the dataset.
+**Removed rows with NULL values in key columns:** Deleted rows with missing values in essential columns, such as ride_id or start_station_id, to maintain the integrity and reliability of the dataset.
-Checked for duplicate rows: Identified and removed duplicate entries to prevent overestimation or redundancy in the analysis.
+**Checked for duplicate rows:** Identified and removed duplicate entries to prevent overestimation or redundancy in the analysis.
 Checked if all ride_id values have the same length: Verified the consistency of ride_id lengths to ensure that each ride is uniquely and correctly identified.
-Checked for unique types in rideable_type: Analyzed the values in the rideable_type column to confirm that all ride types are valid and properly categorized.
+**Checked for unique types in rideable_type:** Analyzed the values in the rideable_type column to confirm that all ride types are valid and properly categorized.

-Created and exported a clean data table
+**Created and exported a clean data table**
 Reference: 03- Data Cleaning.sql

-Step 4: Analyze (Data Analysis)
+## Step 4: Analyze (Data Analysis)
 Reference: 04- Data Analysis.sql
-Goal: To derive insights and meaningful conclusions from the clean dataset.
+**Goal:** To derive insights and meaningful conclusions from the clean dataset.

-Exploring Descriptive Statistics:
+**Exploring Descriptive Statistics:**
-I start by examining key metrics like the average ride length, trip count, and ride type distribution.
+I start by examining key metrics like the **average ride length, trip count**, and **ride type distribution**.
 This helps identify general trends and gives us a broad overview of the dataset.

-Analyzed the minimum and maximum dates in the dataset.
+**Analyzed the minimum and maximum dates in the dataset.**
-Results:
+**Results:**

 Min_date